-I am currently in the first year of the MArch program at Portland State University.
-PSU has given me a wide range of experiences through the rich curriculum, as well as through my involvement with the AIAS.
-I am also acting student IDP Coordinator, which requires knowledge of IDP, NAAB, NCARB, Paths to Licensure, and the ARE exam process.
-My current goals include finding a summer internship with an architectural firm, and gaining as much experience as possible before continuing in the graduate program at Portland State University in the fall.
+Over the last six years, PSU has given me a wide range of experiences through the rich curriculum, as well as through my involvement with the AIAS.
+I also gained a lot of experience through my years in the military, and in working in avionics after receiving my Associates degree in Washington.
+As student IDP Coordinator the last two years at PSU, this position required knowledge of IDP, NAAB, NCARB, Paths to Licensure, and the ARE exam process.
+My current goals include finding permanent internship position with local architectural firm, and gaining as much experience as possible on my path to licensure.
 My journey has driven me to become very interested in the areas of Adaptive Reuse, Socially Responsible Architecture, and the role of the Architect in the psychology and science of building communities, and city planning.

 Portland State University, Portland, OR, US, Archive GA

 Maintain, organize and track student work in archive for use in NAAB accreditation visits to university.
 Work closely with faculty and students to collect material, for binders showcasing curriculum and student work for NAAB evaluation.
 Photograph and videotape lectures and events at the school for archive and office PR use.

 Assembly of medical ultrasound equipment within a sterile work environment

 Skills: small gauge soldering, manual dexterity, attention to quality and detail

 Received new product from delivery system, delivered new product to appropriate stocking locations.
 Used palletjack to move freight safely and quickly throughout the store.
 As part of the stocking team received inventory from stockroom and placed product on shelves in accordance to company established display standards.
 As part of Instock team, responsible for back stocking overstock and transition merchandise in back room into the electronic inventory control system using a PDA, also responsible for pulling merchandise to the sales floor using the same system.
 Work is set within strict productivity deadlines, and working rapidly is a requirement of the job